5 Things To Know About a Will

 How Do I Make my Will Clear Enough to Avoid Disputes?

 It’s important to have a will because this document specifies how money and property will be distributed after death.
 Without a will, the person is declared “intestate” and money and property are distributed under the laws of intestacy in the state in which the person resided.
-Terms of a will must be […]
+Terms of a will […]

 Wills and other Basic Estate Planning Documents